In the academic year 2023-2024 this course will take place offline.

 - monitor and increase compliance by participants;

-After completing module B (analyzing ESM data) of the workshop, participants will know how to:
+After completing module B (analysing ESM data) of the workshop, participants will know how to:

 - calculate intra-class correlations;